 As I have pondered and assessed these experiences, it is clear to me that I would not have been treated as I was if I had been a man.
 I was also accepted by many as a priest with no regard to my gender and I know that I made a difference in the lives of many faithful Episcopalians.
-I continue to hear from people to whom I have ministered over the years and I now minister to a tiny group of United Methodists in upstate New York who love me and treat me like a pastor – period.
-They never yell at me, rarely criticize me, and they don’t complain behind my back (mainly because they just don’t do that but also because I told them that I would leave immediately if they did!).
+I continue to hear from people to whom I have ministered over the years, thanking me for my care as their priest.
+Following my first “sort-of” retirement, I ministered to a tiny group of United Methodists in upstate New York who loved me and treated me like a pastor – period.
+They never yelled at me, rarely criticized me, and they didn’t complain behind my back (mainly because they just don’t do that but also because I told them that I would leave immediately if they did!).
 I have been hurt too many times by the “closet complainers” and I am not willing to be the object of such secretive and destructive behavior in the church ever again.
-I have truly found my niche in my semi-retirement and, as I have reflected on my ministry, I have discovered a strength that only comes from adversity along with a burning desire to share my experiences with other women (and men!) who may be facing the same or similar treatment as an ordained person or anyone facing discrimination in the church or any place.
+I truly found my niche in my semi-retirement and after 12 years with them, I have finally and completely retired.
+As I have reflected on my ministry, I have discovered a strength that only comes from adversity along with a burning desire to share my experiences with other women (and men!) who may be facing the same or similar treatment as an ordained person or anyone facing discrimination in the church or any place.
 I want desperately to help anyone who finds themselves the object of such unconscionable treatment to deal with it, rise above it, overcome it, and process it.
 My negative experiences no longer control my life and I would love to help others come to this point.
 “Lady Father” relates my experiences in the ordination process and in parish ministry as a woman in a male-dominated field in the 80’s, 90’s, and into the 21st century.
-I hope you will want to read it and will get your copy as soon as it is available.
+I hope you will want to read it and will get your copy from Amazon, Barnes & Noble, Books-a-Million, IndieBound, and other distributors.
 I hope you enjoy reading it and also that you will come back here to my blog frequently to read my continuing articles on “things of the faith.”

-I have written a second book on being a success, which I completed last year as a ghostwriter for a doctor in England.
-She loved it so much and recognized how much of myself I put into it, so we are going to be listed as co-authors and it looks like Aberdeen Bay is going to publish that book this fall.
-I’ll keep you posted.
 Please subscribe today and let your friends and relatives know about this sort of wild and crazy woman who has written a great book and has a very cool blog!
 So, I’ve been busy and continue to be, as you can see.
-I’ve quit working for AAA and now work completely out of my apartment – call me if you need help ordering the book or if you just want to talk.
-Cell – 518-330-9750; Email – firstname.lastname@example.org.
+Call me if you need help ordering the book or if you just want to talk.
+Cell – 518-330-9750; Email – email@example.com.
 There are other posts in this category – all together tell the story of “Lady Father – The Book”!